PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_programming.md

 ```
 ````

-There are many free tools for designing flow charts.
+There are many free tools for designing flowcharts.
 One used recently can cound [here](https://www.mermaidchart.com/play).

 ## Programming Environments

 C++ programmes are written in plain text - i.e. the source code can be written in a simple text editor like "Notepad" on windows, or "Edit" in the Windows Terminal.

 Some of your teachers learned to write computer programmes in plain text because there were no alternatives.
-Today programmes are usuall written in an IDE - Integrated Development Environment.
+Today programmes are usually written in an IDE - Integrated Development Environment.

-We will be using [Visual Studio](Visual Studio) for this module.
+We will be using [Visual Studio](VisualStudio) for this module.

 ## Error Types